aminrj/aminrj.github.io/_posts/2025-12-18-LLM-powered-procurement-review-app.md

 target-audience: intermediate
 categories: [LLM]
 image:
+  path: /assets/media/n8n/n8n_automation_patterns.png
-  path: /assets/media/n8n/n8n_automation_patterns.pngdescription: Build a complete LLM application in one file.
-Practical guide to structured outputs, validation, and making AI models behave like system components, not magic textboxes.---
+description: Build a complete LLM application in one file.
+Learn structured outputs, validation, and treating AI models as system components.

-Most people learn “LLMs” by writing prompts and admiring the prose.
-Here, I buid a one-file procurement “AI analyst” to learn LLM engineering.
-And it actually works.

-I wanted something different: a **real application** with **real constraints**, where the model has to behave like a component in a software system—not a magical textbox.
+---

+## Why I Built This

+Most LLM tutorials teach you to write prompts.
+This one teaches you to write **systems**.

+After years building software at Société Générale, Airbus, and Volvo Cars, I know what separates demos from production: contracts, validation, and error handling.
+When I started learning LLM engineering, I wanted to skip the "magical textbox" phase and go straight to treating models like any other API.

-So I built a single-file MVP: a procurement intelligence assistant that:
+So I built a one-file procurement analyst that actually works—not as a demo, but as a system with real constraints.

+It does three things:

 1. **Filters** tenders for relevance (cybersecurity / AI / software)
 2. **Rates** the opportunity (fit, win probability, effort, risks)
 3. **Generates** structured bid content (executive summary, approach, value prop, timeline)

 All of it runs locally through **LM Studio** using an OpenAI-compatible API.
-And the most important part: the model is forced to return **structured JSON validated with Pydantic**, so downstream code stays clean and predictable.
+The model is forced to return **structured JSON validated with Pydantic**, so downstream code stays clean and predictable.

-This article documents the approach, the architecture, and the LLM engineering patterns that made it reliable enough to be useful.
+This article documents the approach, the architecture, and the LLM engineering patterns that made it reliable.

 ---

-## Why I started here (and why procurement is a great sandbox)
+## Why Procurement Makes a Great Learning Project

 Procurement tenders are an underrated playground for applied LLM engineering: